Zordanppp/Empty-Configured-React-Project/README.md

 ## Empty project with ReactJS and TypeScript

-Empty project with my most used people settings.
+Empty project with my most used settings.

 ## In this project are installed and configured: